dwojtasik/PyHook/README.rst

 2. Start game with `ReShade <https://reshade.me/>`_ installed.
 3. Start PyHook.exe.

-For custom pipelines (e.g. AI ones) install requirements and setup LOCAL_PYTHON env variable that points to Python3 binary in required version.
+For custom pipelines (e.g. AI ones) install requirements and setup ENV variables that points to Python3 binary in required version.

+Available ENV variables:

+- LOCAL_PYTHON_32 (path to 32-bit Python)
+- LOCAL_PYTHON_64 (path to 64-bit Python)
+- LOCAL_PYTHON (fallback path if none of above is set)

 Models for pipelines can be downloaded by links from ``download.txt`` that are supplied in their respective directory.